Access to income as it is earned can build financial resilience and wellbeing at work.

-Earned wage access is just that – money that's been earned as it's earned, ahead of an employer's usual payday.
+Earned wage access is the ability to access the money that's been earned as it's earned, ahead of an employer's usual payday.
 Because waiting 30 days to be paid is essentially employees loaning their employers money, EY estimates that a total of $1tn accrued pay is held in employers’ treasures across OECD countries¹ – and sometimes these loans come at great personal cost.

 Receiving a weekly wage ceased to be the norm when companies began to pay workers by cheque.
 This shift in payment schedules was hastened by the introduction of computerised payroll systems designed around monthly salary payments.
 It made it easier for employers to control cash flow, but harder for employees who were used to budgeting weekly.

 At that point in time, the idea of accessing the money in your bank account through a mobile phone would have been ludicrous.
 In fact, mobile phones were a few decades off.
 But even though there have been dramatic changes to daily life – like our mobile phones, tap-and-go and subscription payments – there has been little change in the frequency at which we’re paid.
 Until recently.

 Most earned wage access providers will have a percentage of earned income available, ranging from about 20-50%.